frankkwabenaaboagye/accelerator-IL/wk-1/README.md

    - [./IL-Week-1/README.md](./IL-Week-1/README.md)

-2. #### Leverage Inner Classes for Data Encapsulation ...
+2. #### Leverage Inner Classes for Data Encapsulation
+- Create a class with an inner class to encapsulate helper functionality or data related to the outer class.

+...

 3. #### Create a Generic Method for Data Validation